FrancescElies/windows-for-linux-and-macos-devs/README.md

 away tools that are not cross-platform and learn tools that you can use on every OS.

-I prefer the second one, this way I don't need to keep forgetting and relearning different tools that solve the same problem after I spend a while without using a certain OS.
+If you use apps that work on multiple operating systems you won't need to keep forgetting and relearning different tools that solve the same problem on each OS.
+In a way the OS becomes something like your graphics cards driver, you don't care much about it as long as it does it's job, even though not completely the OS starts getting out of the way.

 Finding good resources is not easy, I did not come across many resources covering this topic, but the ones I found where mainly saying, use WSL and run